The final selection of the projects will be announced on August, 2014.

-To view the call for projects for the 2013 competition, click here.
+To view the call for proposals for the 2013 competition, click here.

 To view the projects funded under the Focus program, see the section “Projects Portfolio“ on our website.